David Pocock: Activism during rugby career

-In 2012, he publicly supported the Australian Government's since-revoked fixed price Emissions Trading Scheme, saying, "Climate change is one of the biggest challenges of our time and to finally see the government taking action is a bit of a turning point...
+In 2012, Pocock publicly supported the Australian Government's since-revoked fixed price Emissions Trading Scheme, saying, "Climate change is one of the biggest challenges of our time and to finally see the government taking action is a bit of a turning point...
 It's probably not the perfect model, but I think it's a really good start and it's something we need to do for the future of Australians."
 In 2014, Pocock visited the Leard Blockade against the expansion of the Maules Creek mine in the Leard State Forest and was arrested for taking part in a nonviolent protest.

-He was a public advocate in the campaign for same-sex marriage in Australia.
+Pocock was a public advocate in the campaign for same-sex marriage in Australia.
 Although he and his partner Emma held a marriage ceremony in 2010, they had refused to sign documents that would result in their legal marriage until all Australians had the right to do the same.
 Roughly one year after the country enacted legislation to allow same-sex marriage in 2017, they officially signed marriage documentation on 1 December 2018.